erjicles/datasciencecoursera/Course3/GettingAndCleaningDataProject/CodeBook.md

 2. "Subject"
     + The id number for the subject performing the activitiy.

-*All subsequent variables represent the mean of all 10299 observations of the given variable for each Activity and Subject*
+*All subsequent variables represent the mean of all 10299 observations of the given variable, grouped by each Activity and Subject*
 3. "tBodyAcc-mean()-X"
 4. "tBodyAcc-mean()-Y"
 5. "tBodyAcc-mean()-Z"